SalomePlatform/adao/doc/en/theory.rst

-In other words, data assimilation merges measurement data of a system, that are the observations, with *a priori* system physical and mathematical knowledge, embedded in numerical models, to obtain the best possible estimate of the system true state and of its stochastic properties.
-Note that this true state can not be reached, but can only be estimated.
+In other words, data assimilation merges measurement data of a system, that are the observations, with *a priori* system physical and mathematical knowledge, embedded in numerical models, to obtain the best possible estimate of the system real state and of its stochastic properties.
+Note that this real state (or "*true state*") can not be reached, but can only be estimated.
 Moreover, despite the fact that the used information are stochastic by nature, data assimilation provides deterministic techniques in order to perform very efficiently the estimation.

 Because data assimilation look for the **best possible** estimate, its underlying procedure always integrates optimization in order to find this